fef-ai-ml/fef.github.io/_pages/about.md

 - Artificial Intelligence.

 {: style="text-align: justify"}
-From August 2018 until now, I am with the dream team develop Graph system that can be a single source of truth and doing some analytic and ETL for big data processing which heavy processing in memory.
+From August 2018 until now, I am with the dream team develop Graph system that can be a single source of truth for recommendation systems and doing some analytic and ETL for big data processing which heavy processing in memory.
 This is something that I never do before, so I am very interesting with this process, work and of course this project.